 For those of you who have read my personal story, you know that I’ve overcome a great deal in my life, but I have also been diagnosed with a cocktail of issues – depression, anxiety, ADD, insomnia and frequent night terrors.

 People “get depressed” for various reasons.
 Sometimes you get into a rut, life sucks and kicks your ass, bad things happen – you get depressed.
 But then when it gets better – you get out of it.
 I get that.
 In my world, the sun could be shining, birds can be dressing me every morning while bunny rabbits brush my hair, my finances, lifestyle, business and my relationship could be amazing – and yet I still want to curl up into a dark hole.
 I spend most of my time questioning what the point of everything is and what am I even doing here?
 I have spent countless days in bed with the lights off and the shades drawn for seemingly no reason at all.
+Many people in this situation ask themselves “what does smoking cbd feel like?” or similar questions out of a hope for relief from this.

 It’s a special kind of prison where people point out all the good in my life, tell me it could be worse, compare what I have to others who aren’t as fortunate and then ask, “Why can’t you just be happy?”